quickwit-oss/quickwit/docs/overview/concepts/indexing.md

 ## Data model

-So far, Quickwit only supports indexes with a fixed schema.
+Quickwit supports both schemaless indexes and fixed schemas.
 The "document mapping" of an index, also commonly called "doc mapping", is a list of field names and types that declares the schema of an index.
+For a schemaless or mixed fixed schema and schemaless indexing, follow our [guide on schemaless indexing](../../guides/schemaless.md).
 Additionally, a doc mapping specifies how documents are indexed (tokenizers) and stored (column-oriented vs. row-oriented).

 ## Merge process and merge policy